JackPraker/hello-world/README.md

 # hello-world
-These her are my first steps to learn GitHub
+These here are my first steps to learn GitHub